 There is a major difference between the free roads and the toll roads in Mexico.
 First off, the toll roads are in much better condition than the free roads are.
 The number of potholes and speed bumps along the free roads is staggering.

 The toll freeway is usually four lanes (two lanes in each direction) with an emergency shoulder and a center divider.
 The free road or free highways do not have those luxuries.
 You need to drive very carefully on the free roads because there are a lot of hidden dangers.
 You never know when you are going to come around a corner and see a flock of goats taking up most of your lane.

 Expect to drive much slower on the free highways than on the toll freeways.
 The highway usually goes through the downtown of each pueblo and hits traffic, while the toll freeways now go around the pueblos, thus skipping rush hour traffic.
 However, the scenery on free highways is usually more enjoyable.

 The Toll Freeway From Guadalajara to Puerto Vallarta

-The freeway heads out to Nayarit, arches over to the coast, and comes into the Bay of Banderas from the north.
+The freeway heads out to Nayarit from the Zapopan side of the Guadalajara Metro Region and arches over to the coast at Jala.
+The toll freeway ends in the town of Compostela where you get back on the free highway and wind your way to Puerto Vallarta from the north.
 There is another section of freeway that is scheduled to be completed very soon but there is still a lot of sinuous two-lane-highway driving from Compostela all the way into Puerto Vallarta.